 Contributing Factors to Chronic Stress

-Remember, any type of chronic stress can eventually develop into anxiety, and there are multiple issues that lead to chronic stress.
-Stress also may not have a clear cause – some people simply feel like something is wrong, or they have lost their coping ability for smaller life stresses.
-While chronic stress can generally be attributed to something in your life (work, home), it should be noted that if you experience stress for a long enough time, you may find you have a hard time shaking it even when/if your life gets better.
+Remember, any chronic stress can eventually develop into anxiety, and there are multiple issues that lead to chronic stress.
+Stress also may not have an apparent cause – some people simply feel like something is wrong, or they have lost their coping ability for smaller life stresses.
+While chronic stress can be attributed to something in your life (work, home), it should be noted that if you experience stress for a long enough time, you may find you have a hard time shaking it even when/if your life gets better.

 There are often external and internal factors to chronic stress.
 They include: